 Mill and Overlay

 This method removes 50mm of existing asphalt, which is then replaced with new asphalt.
-This method allows for the replacement of asphalt without increasing the elevation of the roadway.
+This method allows for the replacement of asphalt without increasing the a roadway's elevation.

 Milling removes surface deficiencies and is used predominantly in urban situations where curb and gutter are present and road elevation is critical for drainage considerations.
 The milled material is used to surface gravel roads throughout the City.